"

 When you arrive at the farm

 Evaluate for shock or distress.
 Check heart rate, respiratory rate, mucous membranes and pulse quality to ensure the animal is systemically stable.
 If the animal is showing systemic signs, it may have internal injuries, as well.
-Prognosis is generally poor.
+Prognosis is generally poor in these cases.

 Most horses and many other animals will likely need to be sedated before starting manipulation or assessment of the traumatized limb.
 The sedation will also assist with analgesia, depending on the drugs used.